 The original English translation was done in 1943 by Katherine Woods, and this version had some notable errors that have taken on a life of their own.
 The most obvious error occurs in Chapter Four where Woods mistranslated a French word as ‘sheep’ instead of ‘friend’.
 I have my doubts about if this error was produced by Woods or by the publisher (and thus remained uncorrected for decades).
 The chapter in question actually contains several references to sheep, and after writing and translating sheep so much, I’m certain that Woods had sheep on her brain when she translated that line in error.
 This error is actually part of the “charm” of the Woods translation for several people.

 A fan of The Little Prince collects Asian language translations, and noticed something interesting.
 He was able to develop a “sheep test” in order to determine whether or not the new Asian translation utilized the original Saint-Exupéry French text or the Woods English text as the basis of their translation.
-Apparently, it’s rather hard to find a translator for an Asian language that knows French (English has become a standard international business language worldwide).
+Apparently, it’s rather hard to find a translator for an Asian language that knows French (English has become an international business language standard worldwide).
 This ‘sheep test’ is an indicator of the Woods translation, as this was a mistranslation in the first place (and further translations into English have not repeated this error).
 The problem is that translating something into another language from a translation will lead to further deviation.

 By not utilizing the original source material, the translator risks undermining the resulting translation.
 And yet, the errors in the Woods translation have added to its allure to readers over the years.
 Many readers enjoy the overall job that Woods performed – by producing a poetical translation that evoked some of the original’s spirit, even if it wasn’t always literally correct.
 The fact is that Woods’ translation just happened to fit The Little Prince exceptionally well.
 If the translation matches the author’s intent for the book’s feel and meaning, then the translator has done a great job (and minor errors do not detract from the overall translation).